exanauts/VecchiaMLE.jl/README.md

 The struct `VecchiaMLEInput` needs to be properly filled out in order for the analysis to be run.
 The components of said structure is as follows:

 ```
-n::Integer                           # Square root of the size of the problem (e.g., sqrt dimension of the covariance matrix).
+n::Integer                           # The size of the problem (e.g., dimension of the covariance matrix).
 k::Integer                           # Number of conditioning points per point for the Vecchia Approximation.
 samples::Matrix{Float64}             # Matrix of samples (each row is a sample).
 Number_of_Samples::Integer           # Number of samples to generate (if samples_given=false).